JCMais/curl-for-windows/README.md

 1. Download the zip archive from the latest tag from the curl official repo https://github.com/curl/curl
 2. Compare the contents of the extracted sources with the ones at the curl folder on this repo.
 (I recommend bcompare for that or any other tool that can compare folder contents)
 3. Make necessary changes to the curl.gyp file.
-   > For example, if a lib source file was removed/added on the new version, it must be
+   > For example, if a lib/src file was removed/added on the new version, it must be
    > removed/added on the curl.gyp file at the specific target
+4. After changes are made, cd into the `curl` directory and run:
+    ```shell
+    $ git fetch origin
+    $ git checkout <curl-tag-version>
+    ```

+## Upgrading libssh2

+Same than libcurl

+# Upgrading nghttp2

+nghttp2 is based on Node.js version: https://github.com/nodejs/node/blob/v12.16.1/deps/nghttp2

+To upgrade:
+1. Download the zip source code of the latest stable version of Node.js, like: https://github.com/nodejs/node/archive/v12.16.1.zip
+2. Copy the `deps/nghttp2` folder somewhere and compare their contents with the one on this repository
+3. Apply the necessary changes and commit them.

 ## Upgrading OpenSSL

 OpenSSL is based on Node.js version: https://github.com/nodejs/node/blob/v10.15.0/deps/openssl

-At the time of writing this, the upgrade process was as easy as just copying the folder over.
+At the time of writing this, the upgrade process was as easy as:
+1. copy the folder over.
+2. on `openssl/openssl.gyp` replace the conditions like:
+    ```python
+    v(nasm_version) >= v("2.11.8")
+    ```
+    to:
+    ```python
+    0 >= 1
+    ```